The Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations via Graph Partitioning: Network partitioning with the bi-level formulation

 Consider the solution of \eqref{eq:NF-pi} specialized for flow of natural gas with the topology implied by GasLib-40 \cite{Schmidt2017} whose graph is depicted in Figure~\ref{fig:partition1}.
 From the visual depiction in Figure~\ref{fig:partition1}, it is clear that the two nodes colored in black (interface nodes) allow us to identify two sub-networks (designated $S_1, S_2$) that contain the interface nodes in common.

 The solution of the bi-level formulation (Definition~\ref{def:bi-level}) involves the solution of \eqref{eq:NF-pi} for the full network with the interface nodes now designated as additional slack nodes.
 However, identification of $S_1, S_2$ allows us to instead solve the network flow systems $\mathcal N \mathcal F(S_1), \; \mathcal N \mathcal F(S_2)$.
-These observations in turn raise several questions: \begin{enumerate}[label=(Q\arabic*)] \item How to identify interface nodes for large networks? \item Are there any restrictions on the number of subnetworks or the topology of their interconnections? \item Are we guaranteed that this method will be successful?
-The mathematical development described in the next section will answer these questions, among others. \end{enumerate}
+These observations in turn raise several questions: \begin{enumerate}[label=(Q\arabic*)] \item How to identify interface nodes for large networks? \item Are there any restrictions on the subnetworks? \item Why do we expect that this method will be successful? \end{enumerate} The mathematical development described in the next section will answer the first two questions, but assuming we identify the interface nodes appropriately, we expect success in \ref{q3} since a solution to the system of network flow equations is already known to exist \cite{ss-soln-existence}.